-Specifically interesting about the model is the interdisciplinary cooperation with health professionals on the one hand and developers from industry on the other hand.
+Specifically interesting about the field of specialization is the interdisciplinary cooperation with health professionals on the one hand and developers from industry on the other hand.
 Different manners of speaking and ways of thinking are to be brought together.
 Everyone who does a bachelor or master thesis at our institute will not only tackle scientific challenges, but also gain a lot of experience for their later career.

 Within the mandatory courses of the specialization, students gain knowledge on how electrocardiographic systems or magnetic resonance tomographs work.
 The basic knowledge of physiology bridges to medical science.
 The practical course or team project gives the student the needed "hands-on experience".
 The elective courses allow you to focus on one or two methods you want to apply in the field of biomedical engineering in your professional career.
 The current curriculum for your program can be found on the web page of the department.
-You should make a counseling appointment during your first master term (preferably at the beginning) with one of the study model advisors (see below) to discuss your indidivual schedule.
+You should make a counseling appointment during your first master term (preferably at the beginning) with one of the advisors for this field of specialization (see below) to discuss your indidivual schedule.

 - ECG and electrogram signal analysis